- COBRA allows you to keep your former employer’s health insurance plan for up to 36 months after you leave a job.

 - COBRA allows you to keep providing insurance coverage for your spouse and dependents.

 COBRA is a health insurance option for people who have recently left their job.
-Under COBRA, you’re able to stay with your former employer’s health plan even if you’re no longer employed.
-You can keep COBRA coverage for 18 to 36 months.
+Under COBRA, you’re able to stay with your former employer’s health plan, even if you’re no longer employed.
+You can keep COBRA coverage for 18 or 36 months, depending on your situation.

-On the other hand, if you become eligible for Medicare while you’re enrolled in COBRA, your COBRA coverage will end.
-So, if you leave your job at age 64 and enroll in COBRA, your COBRA coverage will end when you turn 65 years old.
+On the other hand, if you become eligible for Medicare while you’re already enrolled in COBRA, your COBRA coverage will end.
+So, if you leave your job at age 64 and enroll in COBRA, your COBRA coverage will end when you turn 65 years old and enroll in Medicare.

-If you have more than one type of insurance coverage, the insurance reimbursement to healthcare providers will be divided into two types: primary and secondary.
-This is based on which insurance pays your healthcare provider first and which pays second.
+If you have more than one type of insurance coverage, the reimbursement to healthcare professinoal is divided into two types: primary and secondary.
+This is based on which insurance pays first and which pays second.

 CORBA plans may also cover services that Medicare parts A and B don’t, such as dental care, eye care, or medications.
-These additional expenses are often covered by separate Medicare Part C (Advantage) plans or by purchasing a Medicare Part D plan for prescription drug coverage.
+These additional expenses may also be covered by separate Medicare Advantage (Part C) or Medicare Part D plans.

 When you’re looking into Medicare and COBRA coverage, the best choice for you will depend on your situation.
 Your budget, personal medical needs, and the needs of your spouse or dependents will help you determine the best choice for you and your family.